gisma-courses/LV-19-050-007/morea/gis-reproducible-research/assessment-gis-reproducible-research.md

 ---
-title: "Setup a Website for Course Documentation"
+title: "Assessment Website for Course Documentation"
 published: true
 morea_id: assessment-gis-reproducible-research
 morea_summary: Setting up a Website with RStudio that provides all Exercises and Communication on Github.